scottwater/ameba/readme.md

 ## Deploying

-One you have your site themed/customized to your liking, there are a couple of things of environment variables you will want to set:
+Once you have your site themed/customized to your liking, there are a couple of things of environment variables you will want to set:

 * AMEBA\_SECRET\_KEY - Ameba uses Rack::Session::Cookie.
 For security (and sanity) you must set this value to use in the production environment.
 * AMEBA\_TITLE - Your site's title